QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 (2) But if the searching boundary[low_age, high_age) includes repeated elements, the result might not be the actual age range since bisection stops as long as one of the repeated elements is found.
 In most of the cases, the returned age range is shorter than the actual age range.

-When value in the list bigger than target value(found_age), high = mid, since the high value might be the leftmost target value; when value in the list smaller than target value, low = mid + 1, to avoid endless loop.

 2) <img src="https://github.com/QingyangYu0529/BIS-634-QingyangYu/blob/main/Homework2/Figures-in-running-result/exercise1/histogram-of-gender-distribution.jpg" style="zoom:300%;" />

 > According to the distribution of genders, this provider encode gender into string type data, and they used 3 categories: female, male and unknown.